Current Research Studies

 If so, you may be eligible to participate in a research study at UMass Medical School.
 Studies suggest that Exenatide (an FDA-approved drug) can reduce inflammation, which may protect the brain and improve memory and thinking in individuals with schizophrenia or schizoaffective disorder.
 Your participation in the study will last 24 weeks (6 months).

-A Research of Treatment for Marijuana Use and Schizophrenia
+Treatment for Marijuana Use and Schizophrenia

 People who have schizophrenia often abuse marijuana.
 We are studying whether FDA approved medication Clozapine can reduce marijuana use.
 The study lasts about 14 weeks and involves weekly meetings with the research staff, answering questions about substance use and current symptoms.
 Half the people in the study will get a medicine called “clozapine” and the other half will get a medicine called “risperidone”.
 People in the study will not know which type of pill they are getting.